 2.2 Access to our Site is free of charge.
 Access is provided “as is” and on an “as available” basis.
 We may alter, suspend or discontinue our Site (or any part of it) at any time and without notice.
 We will not be liable to you in any way if our Site (or any part of it) is unavailable at any time or for any period.

 3.1 All Content included on our Site and the copyright and other intellectual property rights subsisting in that Content, unless specifically labelled otherwise, belongs to or has been licensed by us.
 All Content is protected by applicable intellectual property laws.

-3.2 Subject to clause 3.3, you may not reproduce, copy, distribute, sell, rent, sub-licence, store, or in any other manner re-use Content from our Site unless we give you express written permission to do so.
+3.2 Subject to clause 3.3, you may not reproduce, copy, distribute, sell, rent, sub-license, store, or in any other manner re-use Content from our Site unless we give you express written permission to do so.